1. StreamNative Platform

 1. On the left navigation pane, click Service Accounts.

-2. Click Create Service Account and a dialog box displays.
+2. Click Create Service Account.

-4. Enter a name for the service account and then click Confirm.
+4. Enter a name for the service account, and then click Confirm.

 Check service account details